FOSS4GAcademy/GST101FOSS4GLabs/Module 2 Lab/QGIS 2.2/Module 2 Lab.md

 ![QGIS Browser ](figures/QGIS_Browser.png " QGIS Browser ")

 2. Look at the File Tree.
 Click the arrow to the left of the C: drive.
-You will now see all of the subfolders directly under the C:\ folder.
+You will now see all of the subfolders directly under the C:/ folder.
-3. Expand C:\GST101\Lab 2\Data in the File Tree by clicking the arrows to the left of each folder.
+3. Expand <lab folder>/Lab 2/Data in the File Tree by clicking the arrows to the left of each folder.
 You will now see the contents of the Data folder for the lab (Figure below).

 ![Lab Data in QGIS Browser ](figures/Lab_Data_in_QGIS_Browser.png " Lab Data in QGIS Browser ")